 It’s that time of year again; the real estate market is getting hot along with the temperature.
 And that’s about the only thing most are able to predict about this year’s real estate market.
 Since the Great Recession, early forecasts about home buying and selling trends have typically missed the mark; the trends have varied, sometimes significantly, from year to year.
 Notwithstanding a very active season, many will be in for a surprise; some will be pleased about their home sale, while others not so much.
-And if you are selling a home, I’ve provided some tips to help you cope with this year’s housing market:
+And if you are selling a home, I’ve provided some tips to help you cope with today’s market:

 The most important point to remember this year: many home buyers are looking to buy a home, but not necessarily yours.
 The notion that your home appeals to all home buyers is false.
 If your home isn’t selling as fast as you thought it would, consider stepping back for a moment to re-evaluate your home and marketing plan.